pratikgajjar/go-backend.how/content/posts/achieve-60ms-response-time-using-valkey-part-1.md

 # What ?
 Here we have pre owned car platform where buyers can find detailed report of car, schedule a test drive and purchase.
 The platform has hybrid business model - marketplace & inventory.

+### Marketplace
-Marketplace - We are providing platform for buyers and sellers to communicate.
+We are providing platform for buyers and sellers to communicate.
 When you purchase something which is directly sold by seller.
-Earn money from both ends, buyer => seller contact details, seller => Who has shown interest.
+Earn money from both ends, buyer wants seller contact details, seller wanna know buyers.

+### Inventory
-Inventory - Platform owns the car, buyer can book test drive online and each location has ~100+ cars, buyer can go there and test drive.
+Platform owns the car, buyer can book test drive online and each location has ~100+ cars, buyer can go there and test drive.
 Earn money from higher margin on car.
 Pro-tip - before selling house -> repaint, car -> refurbish.

-Flow of user
+### User flow

-Ads => Lead generation (Entered mobile no) => Platform (Book visit) => Test Drive (At store) => Make purchase decision.
+Ads => **Lead generation** (Entered mobile no) => Platform (Book visit) => Test Drive (At store) => Make purchase decision.

-Our goal is to maximise Lead generation via providing blazingly fast experience.
+Our goal is to maximise lead generation via providing blazingly fast experience.

 # Why ?
 - The co-founder set a target of 60ms for most impactful entrypoints.